Stress And Anxiety In The Christian Life

 • Dwelling on the past.

-• Thinking that you are the only one that fails.
+• Thinking that you are the only one who fails.

 • Not understanding that you only have so many hours in the day, and all of those hours are scheduled.
 Therefore, you rush, rush, and rush some more.